join the music & sound tech ministry

 ● All Creatures of Our God and King

-If you sing harmony, also submit a video with harmonizations to two of the above.
+If you sing improvised harmony, please submit a video with harmonizations to one of the above songs.

 If you are an instrumentalist, please submit one video or one piece of your choice (classical, jazz, pop, folk, rock in which you demonstrate 1) your normal but full range of abilities, and 2) a hymn or Christian song.
 Acoustic guitarists should demonstrate both strumming and finger picking if they are able.
 Drummers should 1) play alone, and 2) with a song demonstrating full musical abilities and steadiness of beat/groove.